-Taken together, our results suggest four key points concerning policy implications in reducing wage disparity across Indonesian provinces.
-First, it is imperative to promote the development of manufacturing industries throughout all provinces.
-Manufacturing sectors would attract skilled workers from different places and could bring positive technical spillovers to local workers.
+Taken together: our results suggest four key points concerning policy implications for reducing wage disparity across Indonesian provinces.
+First, it is imperative to promote the development of manufacturing industries in all provinces.
+Manufacturing sectors would attract skilled workers from different places and bring positive technical spillovers to local workers.
 In turn, this would create a trickle-down effect that tends to help reduce wage disparity, as in the case of India (Jain, 2018).
 Second, boosting investment is equally important, not to mention attracting inward FDI.
 Technology spillovers and demand creation effects brought by FDI firms would positively influence the productivity of local firms and workers, leading to improved wage levels.
 Third, reducing wage differentials across regions requires convergence in education.
-Therefore, improving education quality in less developed regions should become a priority and promote industrialization and investment to guarantee the provision of educated labor and skilled workers.
-Finally, the Indonesian government needs, both national and locals, to continue enhancing healthy competition in the regional labor market to promote efficiency in resource allocation across regions.
+Therefore, improving education quality in less developed regions should become a priority and promote industrialisation and investment to guarantee the provision of educated labour and skilled workers.
+Finally, the Indonesian government needs, both national and local, to continue enhancing healthy competition in the regional labour market to promote efficiency in resource allocation across regions.

-One limitation of this study, however, is the relatively short observation timeframe to study wage convergence.
-This may have an impact on the estimation of club convergence, as the power of the log t-test falls as the time dimension shortens (Phillips & Sul, 2007, 2009; Von Lyncker & Thoennessen, 2017).
-Furthermore, based on the geographical distribution of the clubs, one is tempted to conclude that real wage in Sumatra island converge perfectly to club 3, except Riau islands.
-This might not be the case when the spatial unit used is district level, as observed in the context of regional income convergence in Indonesia (Santos-Marquez et al., 2021).
-Hence, future studies could investigate regional wage convergence at the district level across Indonesia, subject to data availability.
-Such studies would allow to look more deeply at the role of spatial dependence within a province and between adjacent districts belongs to different provinces in shaping regional wage.
-Finally, depending on data availability, future research could look into regional wage convergence in Indonesia utilizing real wage data that captures cross-sectional differentials in labor's purchasing power.
+However, one limitation of this study is the relatively short observation timeframe used to study wage convergence.
+This may impact the estimation of club convergence, as the power of the log t-test decreases as the time dimension shortens (Phillips & Sul, 2007, 2009; Von Lyncker & Thoennessen, 2017).
+Furthermore, based on the geographical distribution of the clubs, one is tempted to conclude that real wages in Sumatra Island converge perfectly to club 3, except for the Riau Islands.
+This might not be the case when the spatial unit used is at the district level, as observed in the context of regional income convergence in Indonesia (Santos-Marquez et al., 2021).
+Hence, future studies could investigate regional wage convergence across Indonesia's district level, subject to data availability.
+Such studies would allow us to look more deeply at the role of spatial dependence within a province and between adjacent districts belonging to different provinces in shaping regional wage.
+Finally, depending on data availability, future studies could examine regional wage convergence in Indonesia by utilising real wage data that capture cross-sectional differentials in labour’s purchasing power.

 References